-The first few days will involve orientation to Phang Nga and training on biological survey techniques, data collection protocols and local flora and fauna knowledge.
+The first few days will involve orientation to Phang Nga and training on biological survey techniques, data collection protocols, local flora and fauna knowledge, and introduction to TEFL (Teaching English as a Foreign Language) training.
 Following orientation, students will participate in a variety of activities that may include conducting surveys for the Department of National Parks, coastal habitat restoration though debris removal and mangrove planting, sea turtle conservation efforts and enhancing environmental awareness, as well as teaching English to children and adults.